A Comprehensive Biographical Analysis

 Evan David Ittel claims that Obedience was John Thomas' niece, but I believe she could have been his half-sister, and neither of them were born in Virginia.
 Again, let me reiterate.
 John Thomas Dunn, b.1641, was only 9 years old in 1650, when the other family members immigrated to Virginia and Maryland, so it would be correct to identify him, as an immigrant.

 John Thomas Dunn (1641-1732) married Obedience Ann Burgess, and their son was Thomas Dunn, born 1679, who, with Elizabeth Gray, parented David, William, Thomas, John and Gray.
-Someone at FamilySearch is creating fake, duplicate, and conflated profiles.
-It's destructive and deliberate.

 Louisa County Dunn Family